Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-secure-validator.md

 - Node keys should be provided in a secure way.

-- Only run the AXIASolar container, no additional services.
+- Only run the AXIA container, no additional services.
 The VPN agent should run on a sidecar in the same pod (sharing the same network stack).

 ### Monitoring